The best TV shows to watch on NOW TV - TheNewsTrace

 The Sopranos’ star Edie Falco returns to her anti-hero roots as a drug-addicted ER nurse… Watch Nurse Jackie on NOW TV

-That’s our decide of NOW TV’s best tv shows obtainable with the Leisure Cross.
+That’s our choose of NOW TV’s best tv shows accessible with the Leisure Cross.

 Get your NOW TV leisure move proper now!